Old Mitchell Hike

 Hike Description

-The trail then heads uphill again through another open area filled with blackberry bushes.
+The trail then heads uphill through an open area filled with raspberry and blackberry canes, which become ripe in late July and early August at this altitude.
 Some good views, back toward the restaurant and surrounding mountains, can be seen from here.
-You'll enter another intact stand of firs and cross directly over the next summit along the ridge, but it's not very high.
-On your left will be a park water tank.
-You'll descend slightly into the next gap and, then bump into the park road on your left.
+You'll cross directly over a low summit along the main ridge, but it's not very high.
+On your left will be a green water tank.
+You'll descend slightly into a gap, re-entering a stand of firs, and then bump into the park road on your left.

-From here, the trail used to follow the road, pass the maintenance area, and then go through the campground.
-But it has recently been re-routed.
-The new trail veers right and drops off the crest of the ridge - follow it that way.
-This first section of new trail, which I helped build as a park employee in the summer of 2001, goes up-and-down as it winds around some large rock outcroppings.
-You'll encounter several sets of log and rock steps.
+From here, the trail veers right and drops just off the crest of the ridge.
+This is a section of trail I helped build as a park employee in the summer of 2001.
+It goes up-and-down as it winds around some large rock outcroppings.
+You'll encounter several sets of log and rock steps and a neat paper birch tree.
+The trail then starts descending steadily through what is now a young forest.
+This area was open and grassy back in 2001, and before that a forest in the early 90's.

 Turning right here would take you down to Camp Alice.
 But first, you'll want to go to the summit itself - it's not far.
 So turn left to begin the out-and-back portion of this hike.
 You will return to this intersection after exploring the summit area.